Queensrÿche: 1988–1993: Operation: Mindcrime, Empire, and mainstream success

-Promised Land (1994–1996)
+1994–1997: Promised Land, Hear in the Now Frontier, and DeGarmo's departure

 After taking time off to deal with the burnout resulting from the "Building Empires" tour and with other personal issues, the band released Promised Land in October 1994 (a companion CD-ROM, featuring a Promised Land-themed game and other interactive features, was released in March 1996).
-It was a dark and intensely personal album, reflecting the mental state of the band at the time.
-Although the album debuted at No. 3 and was eventually certified platinum, it was clearly not the commercial success Empire had been.
+It was a dark and personal album, reflecting the mental state of the band at the time.
+Although the album debuted at No. 3 and was eventually certified platinum, it was not the commercial success Empire had been.
 As with many other heavy metal and hard rock acts, Queensrÿche's commercial fortunes waned with the surge in popularity of genres such as alternative rock and grunge.

-Hear in the Now Frontier (1997–1998)

 Queensrÿche released their sixth full-length studio album, Hear in the Now Frontier, in March 1997, to mixed critical and fan reception.
 The album debuted at No. 19 but quickly vanished from the charts.
-Toby Wright, who produced Alice in Chains’ self-titled 1995 album, was brought on board for this effort as engineer.
-The result was a sound that is more dry and stripped down than anything the band had ever released.
-The wall of guitar, drums, and vocals that had become synonymous with Queensrÿche was gone, replaced by a much more immediate and less powerful style.
+Toby Wright, who produced Alice in Chains' self-titled 1995 album, was brought on board for this effort as engineer.
+The result was a sound that was more dry and stripped-down than the band's previous material.

 Compounding the disappointing sales of the album were issues that plagued the band on the subsequent tour.
 Less than one month into the Hear in the Now Frontier tour, Tate became seriously ill and the band was forced to cancel concert dates for the first time.
 In an even bigger blow, the band's longtime label, EMI America Records, went bankrupt during the same period.
 Queensrÿche was forced to use its own money to finance the remaining two months of the tour.
 The band played a handful of December shows in South America because of contractual obligations, and it was during this time, late 1997, that founding member Chris DeGarmo announced he was leaving Queensrÿche.
 However, his departure was not announced to the public until January 24, 1998.
 Members of the band have later cited burnout and a desire to pursue interests outside of Queensrÿche as reasons for his departure.
 For example, Rockenfield has said: "He wanted to pursue other things.
 He felt like he had done what he wanted musically in his life, and wanted to move on."
 After leaving Queensrÿche, DeGarmo began a full-time career as a professional business jet pilot.
 His involvement with music has since been sporadic.
 He remains highly regarded in the eyes of Queensrÿche's fan base.